mfansler/scs/src/scs/docs/src/api/settings.rst

      - 1
    * - :code:`warm_start`
      - :code:`scs_int`
      - Set to True if you initialize the solver with a guess of the solution.
 See :ref:`warm_start`.
+This is overridden by the argument passed to :code:`scs_solve`.
      - True/False
      - 0
    * - :code:`acceleration_lookback`
      - :code:`scs_int`
      - How much memory to use for Anderson acceleration.
 More memory requires more time to compute but can give more reliable steps. :code:`0` disables it.
 See :ref:`acceleration`.
      - :math:`\mathbf{N}`
-     - 0
+     - 10
    * - :code:`acceleration_interval`
      - :code:`scs_int`
-     - Run Anderson acceleration every this number of iterations.
+     - Run Anderson acceleration every :code:`acceleration_interval` iterations.
 See :ref:`acceleration`.
      - :math:`\mathbf{N}`
-     - 1
+     - 10
    * - :code:`write_data_filename`
      - :code:`char *`
      - If this is set the problem data is dumped to this filename.